 In marketing, as in most things, the whole is greater than the sum of the parts.
-Content marketing is just one component of the overall marketing strategy, and as its name implies the content itself is the marketing vehicle.
-There are many forms of content marketing, from YouTube videos and audio only podcasts to white papers or photo blogs, the message is successful if it resonates and connects with the desired audiences.
+Content marketing is just one component of the overall marketing strategy.
+As its name implies, the content itself is the marketing vehicle.
+There are many forms of content marketing, from YouTube videos and audio-only podcasts to white papers or photo blogs, the message is successful if it resonates and connects with the desired audiences.

-Storytelling plays a big role to convey meaningful information and create a measurable call to action.
-There's not a one-size-fits-all approach for creating compelling content.
-However, emotion and originality provide a foundation upon which words and imagery act as building blocks to create meaningful content.
+There’s not a one-size-fits-all approach to creating compelling content.
+Storytelling plays a big role to convey memorable information and create a tangible call to action.
+More specifically, emotion and originality provide a foundation upon which words and imagery act as building blocks to create meaningful content.

 The list below is an overview of the different opportunities for content marketing: